lexra/wheelchair/README.md

 0 0.775362 0.501025 0.154961 0.375000
 ```

-As the picture above, The Bounding Box txt file, `kaggle/00314.txt`, is generated accordingly complied with the `kaggle/00314.jpg`.
+As the picture, `kaggle/00314.jpg`, above, The Bounding Box txt file, `kaggle/00314.txt`, is generated accordingly.

 ## 2. Generating Train List and Test List